 Those that cannot ever be fully released into the wild, including captive born or rescued animals, can be cared for in facilities like good, ethical zoos that still fulfill a strong conservation role.

-Zoos play a vital role in swaying public opinion toward supporting animal welfare and conservation issues.
+Zoos also play a vital role in swaying public opinion toward supporting animal welfare and conservation issues.

-Bad zoos that have inadequate facilities and do not met any international standards for welfare or environment can promote negative views toward conservation issues by promoting a sense of apathy and normalisation amongst the public who come to see the animals.
+Bad zoos that have inadequate facilities and do not meet any international standards for animal welfare or environment standards can promote negative views toward conservation issues by promoting a sense of apathy and normalisation amongst the public who come to see the animals.
 By allowing the public to see dangerous or inhumane conditions as normal, it simply reinforces the message that this is okay, and conservation issues are stalled before they even start.
+In that respect I am in complete agreement that these zoos should without doubt be shut down.

 On the other hand, by acting as a positive reinforcing agent, good zoos can show the general public how things should be done, and act as a thought leader in not only swaying public opinion to supporting animal welfare and conservation issues, but also by leading by example and showing others how it should be done.

-By making themselves positive role models and changing public opinion, good, ethical zoos can raise the bar for all zoos.
+By making themselves positive role models and changing public opinion, good, ethical zoos can raise the bar for all zoos and wildlife attractions.
 Public opinion, when swayed in the right way, can force bad zoos to change their ways or close.
 It can force conservation issues to the forefront of public conciousness, and that is a direct role zoos can play in the conservation fight.

 It is a simple fact that without zoos, many species would now be extinct.